EmoFake: An Initial Dataset for Emotion Fake Audio Detection: CONCLUSION

 \section{CONCLUSION}

 This work describes the design strategy of the EmoFake dataset, including the generation of fake data and the selection of real data.
 As far as we know, EmoFake is the first dataset designed for detecting the emotion fake audio.
 The emotion fake audio in EmoFake is generated using seven open source emotion voice conversion models.
 This work also evaluates the performance of existing fake audio detection models facing emotion fake audio.
-The results show that the fake audio detection model trained with the LA dataset of ASVspoof 2019 does have a reduced discriminative ability for emotion fake audio.
-Then we provide our baseline models trained wtih the Emofake and proposed a method named GADE.
-According to the benchmark results we provided, GADE has a strong ability to distinguish emotion fake audio.
-We believe that the EmoFake dataset will further accelerate and foster research on fake audio detection.
-Our future work is to consider adding more EVC models and generate the emotion fake audio in different language.
-Furthermore, the relationship between the performance of emotion recognition and fake audio detection is a future direction.
+The results show that the fake audio detection model trained with the LA dataset of ASVspoof 2019 and the track 3.2 of ADD 2022 dataset does have a reduced discriminative ability for emotion fake audio.
+We believe that the EmoFake dataset will further accelerate research in fake audio detection and inspires broader advancements in the field.
+Future work involves adding more emotion voice conversion models and expanding EmoFake to include multiple languages.
+Furthermore, we will explore how varying emotional intensities impact fake audio detection while maintaining a consistent emotional category.